FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 \takeaway{Format-aware fuzzing with \tool{} reaches lines that format-agnostic fuzzing does not.}

 However, AFL by itself also covers lines that the integration of AFL and \tool{} did not reach.
 One reason for this is again AFL producing several \emph{invalid} inputs, covering error-handling code, which $\textsc{AFL+FFGen}$ avoids by construction.
+The evil decisions in \tool{} do enable a limited class of invalid inputs, but such evil decisions are sparse and are not allowed to completely destroy the structure of the input, for example, by generating inputs that fail to parse due to an incorrect chunk size.
+So the random mutations performed by AFL are still needed to cover all the parsing errors in the target program.

-\takeaway{Format-aware and format-agnostic fuzzing complement each other.}
+\takeaway{ Format-aware and format-agnostic fuzzing complement each other.}

 Comparing the AFL integration against \tool{} standalone, we also see that integrating AFL's coverage guidance into format-aware fuzzing also significantly improves coverage over a pure black-box setting.
 Hence, such integration is a preferred setting if sample inputs and coverage feedback are available.